fedepaol/fedepaol.github.io/source/_posts/2018-10-27-fast-messaging-with-nats-and-go.markdown

 **Auth / Authz:** Does it support authentication / authorization?
 How?

 ### What makes a good communication system?
-There are two different extremes:
+The two extremes of the spectrum are

 #### The Enterprise Service Bus:
 Popular during the SOA movement, the bus held a lot of logic itself.
 Transformation, routing rules, manipulation and filtering of the messages.
 The result was that the logic was split between the endpoints and the bus itself, making really difficult to understand the big picture.